 Visit our Patients' Guide to Thyroid Cancer for complete information on all types of thyroid cancer, including papillary thyroid cancer.

-The presence of lymph node metastasis in these cervical areas causes a higher recurrence rate but not a higher mortality rate.
-Distant metastasis is uncommon, but lung and bone are the most common sites if the papillary carcinoma does spread.
-Tumors that invade or extend beyond the thyroid capsule have a much worse prognosis because of a high local recurrence rate.
+The presence of lymph node metastasis in the neck area typically has a more frequent recurrence rate but not a higher mortality rate.
+Distant spread of papillary thyroid cancer is called metastasis.
+Distant metastasis of papillary thyroid cancer is uncommon, but when it does occur, it may spread to the lungs, liver, and bone.
+Papillary thyroid cancers that invade the surrounding tissues next to the thyroid gland have a much worse prognosis because of a high local recurrence rate.

-But what do doctors look for to diagnose papillary thyroid cancer?
+But what do doctors look for in diagnosing papillary thyroid cancer?